 Can the eggplant stew be made in advance?

 Yes, eggplant stew can be made in advance and stored in the refrigerator for 3-4 days.
 Reheat the stew in a saucepan on the stovetop, adding a little bit of water if it has thickened too much.

 How to store eggplant stew?

-If you happen to have leftovers you can store them in the fridge.
+If you happen to have leftovers you can store them in the fridge, in a covered container.
 Store the container in the refrigerator for up to 3-4 days.
 Then reheat in the microwave, or on the stovetop.
 Heat until the soup is warmed through.